7 Translation Questions Answered: Tips for Working with a Translation Agency

 2. How does the translation process work?

 We like to start by ironing out the details.
 By having an upfront discussion about things like target audience, reading level, subject matter, special terminology, document format, and turnaround time, we can make sure everyone’s on the same page.
-If you have your content ready, we will examine and analyze your materials and provide a quote.
-Once all the details are agreed upon, we get started.
+Once your content is ready, we analyze your materials and provide a quote.
+After all the parameters are agreed upon, we get started.

 First, we find the right translators for your material—experts in the subject matter and native speakers of the language they’re translating into.
-If you have ongoing work, we would assign a dedicated team of linguists who are familiar with your style and content.
+If you have ongoing work, we assign a dedicated team of linguists familiar with your style and content.

 We follow the steps outlined above, sending the text first to a translator, then an editor.
 If you wish to have your own reviewer check the translation, this happens next (more about this in question 6).
-Next, we take your reviewer’s comments, validate them, and implement any changes.
+We then take your reviewer’s comments, validate them, and implement any changes.
 Then, we proceed with any final steps.
-This could include typesetting, uploading web content to your CMS, or reviewing the functionality of your app to ensure the translations have been placed properly and function according to the developer’s specifications.
+This could include typesetting, uploading web content to your CMS, or reviewing your app to ensure the translations have been placed properly and function according to specifications.
 A last round of quality check is performed, after which you receive your deliverables.
 Once the process is finished, we make sure your translation memory and glossary are up to date (see question 5 for more details).

 Behind the scenes, the process involves a lot of checks and balances, all put in place to make sure the final translation turns out right.